Giovanna Melandri

-Giovanna Melandri (born 28 January 1962) is an Italian-American politician and expert in cultural policy.
+Giovanna Melandri (born 28 January 1962) is an American-born Italian politician and expert in cultural policy.
 She served in the Italian Chamber of Deputies from 1994 to 2012, representing various centre-left political formations.
-Melandri held ministerial roles in the Italian government, including Minister of Cultural Heritage and Activities (1998 to 2001) and Minister for Youth Policies and Sport (2006 to 2008).
+Melandri held ministerial roles in the Italian government, including Minister of Cultural Heritage and Activities (1998–2001) and Minister for Youth Policies and Sport (2006–2008).
 She later presided over the MAXXI National Museum of 21st Century Arts (2012-2022) in Rome and currently chairs the Human Foundation, a nonprofit organization focused on social innovation.

 Early life and education

 Born in New York City, Melandri moved to Italy for her education, graduating cum laude in political economy from Sapienza University of Rome.

 Career

 Between 1983 and 1987, Melandri coordinated a working group focused on industrial and technological policy at Montedison, an Italian chemical company.
 She subsequently joined Legambiente, an environmental organization in Italy, where she worked in the field of international relations.
 In 1990, she took part in the Bergen Conference on Sustainable Development, and in 1992, she served as a member of the Italian delegation to the United Nations Conference on Environment and Development (UNCED) in Rio de Janeiro.

 In 1991, she joined the national secretariat of the Democratic Party of the Left (PDS), which became the Democrats of the Left (DS) in 1998.
 From 1998 to 2001, she served as Minister of Cultural Heritage and Activities in the governments of Massimo D'Alema and Giuliano Amato.
 Between 24 September 2001 and 31 December 2005, she was a member of the Parliamentary Assembly of the Council of Europe.

 On 17 May 2006, she was appointed Minister for Youth Policies and Sport in the second Prodi government.
 In 2007, following the formation of the Democratic Party (PD), she joined the new party as a founding member.
 She was first elected to the Chamber of Deputies in 1994 with the PDS and was later re-elected in subsequent terms with the DS and the PD.